ewertons/azure-sdk-for-c-swift/README.md

 ## Known Issues and Limitations

-- Support for MQTT over WebSockets: Swift MQTT (used in this sample) does not support Web Socjets.
+- Support for MQTT over WebSockets: Swift MQTT (used in this sample) does not support Web Sockets.
 [CocoaMQTT](https://github.com/emqx/CocoaMQTT) could be an alternative, since it leverages [StarScream](https://github.com/daltoniam/Starscream).
 [MQTT-nio](https://github.com/adam-fowler/mqtt-nio) might be an alternative as well.
 - This sample leverages Swift NIO (for network) and Swift NIO-SSL (for TLS) are supported by Apple.
 Swift MQTT client is a 3rd party library, not created nor supported by Apple.
 - No SAS Token utilization is implemented on this sample.
 - No reconnection and no retries have been implemented.
 They need to be implemented by the client application.

 ## Support

 The Swift sample is an open source solution, it is **NOT** a Microsoft supported solution or product.
 For bugs and issues with the codebase please log an issue in this repo.

 ## Contributing